 The preferred securities issuers are usually large and highly regulated institutions and/or companies with stable cash flows such as banks, utilities, and real-estate investment trusts (REITs).

 The average credit rating of preferred securities is BBB-, an investment grade (IG) rating.

 Banks, insurance companies and financial services

-(The distribution amount is not guaranteed.
+(The distribution yield is not guaranteed.
 Distribution may be paid out of capital.
-Refer to Important Note 2)
+Refer to Important Note 2.)

 For illustrative purposes only and does not represent the actual investment.

 Investment experience by the US based lead manager